svermeulen/vim-easyclip/README.md

 `mm` - Delete the current line and copy text to clipboard

-`<c-p>` - Rotate the previous paste forward in yank buffer.
+`<CTRL-P>` - Rotate the previous paste forward in yank buffer.
 Note that this binding will only work if executed immediately after a paste

-`<c-n>` - Rotate the previous paste backward in yank buffer.
+`<CTRL-N>` - Rotate the previous paste backward in yank buffer.
 Note that this binding will only work if executed immediately after a paste

 `[y` - Go backward in the yank buffer.
-This can be executed at any time to modify order of yanks in the yank buffer (though I would recommend just using `<c-p>` instead)
+This can be executed at any time to modify order of yanks in the yank buffer (though I would recommend just using `<CTRL-P>` instead)

 `]y` - Go forward in the yank buffer.
-This can be executed at any time to modify order of yanks in the yank buffer (though I would recommend just using `<c-n>` instead)
+This can be executed at any time to modify order of yanks in the yank buffer (though I would recommend just using `<CTRL-N>` instead)

 `Y` - Copy text from cursor position to the end of line to the clipboard